AirshipWeb/airship-website/src/pages/supporters/index.md

 ---

-Airship is an open source community stewarded by the OpenStack Foundation (OSF).
+Airship is an open source community stewarded by the Open Infrastructure Foundation.